 - Changes to your guest list: Once I begin calligraphy, any changes or additions to your guest list should be emailed separately to me.
 It's not necessary to re-send the entire guest list.

 - Order extra envelopes and place cards: Please provide 25 additional envelopes (both outer and inner) or place cards for every 100 to be addressed, to allow for mistakes, changes or additions to your guest list, damaged paper stock or errors.

 - Turn around time: Turn around time for each order can vary.
-Typical orders of 100 single envelopes require 1 to 2 weeks to complete.
+Typical orders of 100 single envelopes require two weeks to complete.